karlronsaria/mynote/request/request_-_2023_01_08_TeamEvangelism.md

     - of the region we visit
       - to have
         - readiness to hear
-      - the work of the Holy Spirit on their hearts and minds
+      - the work of the Holy Spirit on their hearts
       - a path for us to do Your work there